nschorgh/Planetary-Code-Collection/README.txt

 This program collection contains
-* a semi-implicit one-dimensional thermal model for planetary surfaces,
+* semi-implicit one-dimensional thermal model for planetary surfaces
-* an explicit subsurface vapor diffusion and deposition model,
+* an explicit subsurface vapor diffusion and deposition model
-* models for the equilibrium ice table on Mars,
+* models for the equilibrium ice table on Mars
-* fast method for subsurface-atmosphere vapor exchange for Mars,
+* fast method for subsurface-atmosphere vapor exchange for Mars
-* a fast (asynchronous) model for ice retreat on asteroids
+* fast (asynchronous) model for ice retreat on asteroids
-* a Monte-Carlo model for ballistic hops in the lunar exosphere, and
+* Monte-Carlo model for ballistic hops in the lunar exosphere
-* a 3D model of shadowing, illumination, and scattering.
+* 3D model of shadowing, illumination, and scattering